Wendison/VQMIVC/README.md

 Python 3.6 is used, other requirements are listed in 'requirements.txt'

 	pip install -r requirements.txt

+ParallelWaveGAN is used as the vocoder, so please install [ParallelWaveGAN](https://github.com/kan-bayashi/ParallelWaveGAN) to try the pre-trained models.

 ## Training and inference:
 *  Step1.
 Data preparation & preprocessing
 1. Put VCTK corpus under directory: 'Dataset/'